Semidefinite relaxations for high-dimensional entanglement in the steering scenario

 \textit{Case studies for entanglement fidelity.---} We apply the SDP relaxation hierarchy to estimate the entanglement fidelity based on a well-known witness for high-dimensional steering \cite{Skrzypczyk2015, Marciniak2015}, and test it by fixing Bob's measurements to be $N$ $d$-dimensional MUBs, $\{B_{b|y}\}$.
 Specifically, we take as a witness the bound on the probability of Alice and Bob having identical outcomes when selecting the same classical input, i.e.

 The inequality holds for all separable states and measurements in Alice's side.
-This inequality is maximally violated with $W=1$ if one allows Alice and Bob to share the maximally entangled state $\rho_{AB}=\ketbra{\phi^+_d}$ and $A_{j|k}=B_{j|k}^T$.
+This inequality is maximally violated with $W=1$ if Alice and Bob share the maximally entangled state $\rho_{\text{AB}}=\ketbra{\phi^+_d}$ and select $A_{j|k}=B_{j|k}^T$.

-When the steering inequality is violated, we evaluate our SDP relaxation to bound from below the entanglement fidelity of the state.
-Specifically, we have considered the case of $d=3$ with any number of MUBs, namely $N=2,3,4$, and used the hierarchy levels $4$, $2+A_{a|0}AA$ and $2+A_{0|0}AA$ respectively.
-Here, the number in the level defines the full list of monomials of order $k$ and for instance $A_{a|0}AA$ means all order 3 monomials of Alice when the first element corresponds to $x=0$.
-The levels chosen correspond to moment matrices of sizes $183$, $295$ and $261$ respectively.
+When the steering inequality is violated, we evaluate the SDP relaxation to bound from below the entanglement fidelity of the state.
+Specifically, we have considered the case of $d=3$ with any number of MUBs, namely $N=2,3,4$.
+Our selected hierarchy levels correspond to SDP matrices of sizes $183$, $295$ and $261$ respectively and are specified in \cite{supp_mat}.
 The results are illustrated in Fig.~\ref{Fig:res_fidelity}.
 We obtain a non-trivial entanglement fidelity ($F>1/3$) whenever the steering inequality is violated.
-The results in Fig.~\ref{Fig:res_fidelity} suggest a piecewise linear dependence of the MUB-witness with respect to the fidelity for $N=2$.
-Moreover, to investigate the accuracy of the bounds, we use a seesaw optimization \cite{Tavakoli2024} to also obtain upper bounds on the entanglement fidelity.
-Details on this method are given in Appendix~\ref{AppSeesaw}.
+To investigate the accuracy of the bounds, we use a seesaw optimization \cite{Tavakoli2024} to also obtain upper bounds on the entanglement fidelity.
+Details on this method are given in \cite{supp_mat}.
 Even though this method is not guaranteed to converge, it matches our lower bound for $N=2$ up to numerical precision.
-For $N=3$ and $N=4$ the maximum discrepancy between the upper and lower bound remains small, specifically at $ 6\times 10^{-3}$ and $2\times 10^{-2}$ respectively. \\
+For $N=3$ and $N=4$ the maximum discrepancy between the upper and lower bound remains small, specifically at $ 6\times 10^{-3}$ and $2\times 10^{-2}$ respectively.

 \textit{Conclusions.--} We have introduced hierarchies of semidefinite programs to bound the set of quantum correlations realisable in steering experiments both when (i) the Schmidt number of the source is restricted, and (ii) when the fidelity of the source with the maximally entangled $d$-dimensional state is restricted.
 We demonstrated through case studies that the former method both leads to relevant bounds in high-dimensional steering scenarios and that it allows for computations that are scalable in the Schmidt number of the state.
 Similarly, we showed that the latter method can lead to optimal fidelity bounds for standard high-dimensional steering witnesses.
 Both methods can readily be applied to data in past and future high-dimensional steering experiments.
+Our implementation of the SDP hierarchies is available at \cite{github_rep}.